-We begin our Vienna tour on one of the most famous and attractive shopping streets in the city: Graben.
-Home of the the court jeweller Heldwein and the famous porcelain factory of Augarten, the area is littered with imperial architecture, opulent coffee shops, and first-rate eats.
+We begin our Vienna tour on one of the most famous and attractive shopping streets in the city: The Graben.
+Home of the court jeweller Heldwein and the famous porcelain factory of Augarten, the area is littered with imperial architecture, opulent coffee shops, and first-rate eateries.

-Next up is the century-old Naschmarkt, easily one of Europe’s best open-air markets.
+To Nasch means ‘to nibble’ and that is exactly what one could do at the Naschmarkt, easily one of Europe’s best open-air markets.
 It is a mile long and showcases over 120 food stalls and some delectable restaurants that are cooking up some of the best food in the city.
-Enticing fruits and vegetables are available from vendors alongside delicacies from all over the world.
-Maybe pick up some uhudler (a fruity Austrian wine) and stone chocolates (sugar-coated chocolates that resemble pebbles) to bring back home as souvenirs.
+Here you will find the most diverse array of fruits, vegetables and delicacies that are available in Vienna from all over the world.

-Then it’s time to investigate the famed Viennese coffee culture.
+All along the way we will sink into the famed Viennese coffee culture.
 Coffeehouses have played a very important role in shaping the culture of the city over the centuries, with the first cup being brewed all the way back in 1683.
 The Austrian Inventory of Cultural Heritage describes the coffeehouses as places “where time and space are consumed, but only the coffee is found on the bill.”
-Enjoy a series of private tastings in a new and very popular coffeehouse in the trendy 7th district.

 (If you’d prefer to travel as part of a regular group experience, please book our Food, Coffee and Markets group tour.)

 This tour is priced for a minimum group size of two travellers.
 A solo traveller may still book this private experience but will be charged the base rate for two travellers.